 Our hope is to provide you and your loved ones with meaningful information and address some of the concerns or fears you may have regarding these neurological conditions.
 We also want to provide you with some simple steps that can help to stack the deck in your favor, and answer questions that you or your loved ones may have.

-Defining Neurocognitive Disorders
+Defining Brain and Neurocognitive Disorders

 Some common misconceptions about neurocognitive disorders can easily be addressed by defining a few key terms.
 The following definitions highlight the differences between some of the most common forms of neurocognitive disorders.
 The definitions are based on the combined descriptions provided by various sources including the United States Center for Disease Control (CDC), the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5), and the Alzheimer’s Association: